-College of Court Reporting was not ranked in College Factual's Best Overall Colleges report this year.
-This may be because not enough data was available.
+College of Court Reporting was not ranked in College Factual's 2023 Best Overall Colleges report.
+This could be for a number of reasons, including lack of data.

 Returning adults and other non-traditional students may appreciate the fact that College of Court Reporting Inc has an open admissions policy.
 This means that you'll only have to submit basic materials, which may include proof that you completed high school or an equivalent program.

 Learn more about College of Court Reporting Inc admissions.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At College of Court Reporting Inc, this ratio is 18 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.

 The freshmen retention rate tells us what percentage of first-year, full-time students choose to continue on to their sophomore year at a particular school.
 The rate at College of Court Reporting Inc is 67%, which is about average when compared to the national rate of 68%.

 Find out more about the retention and graduation rates at College of Court Reporting Inc.

 During the 2017-2018 academic year, there were 123 undergraduates at College of Court Reporting with 45 being full-time and 78 being part-time.